Efficient call center management requires strategic planning, continuous learning, and hard work.

 2. Assigning Long Shifts

-You may tend to assign long 10-12 hour shifts to your agents.
-Due to this, they may overwork and consequently, provide poor customer service.
 This can also lead to a poor employee experience and a high attrition rate.

-You’ll have to strategically schedule shorter shifts such that your team isn’t overburdened.
+You can use workforce optimization software to strategically schedule shorter shifts such that your team isn’t overburdened.

-3. Poor Collaboration
+3. Poor Communication

 This may disrupt the workflow of your call center team.